marcmelis/advent_of_code/README.md

 # Advent of Code
 Eric Wastl [Advent of Code](adventofcode.com).

-## DALL·3 generated images for each day in 2023
+## DALL·E 3 generated images for each day in 2023

 <table>
   <tr>